GlobalFishingWatch/python-app-template/README.md

 make reqs
 ```

-If you want to upgrade all dependencies to latest available versions
+If you want to upgrade all dependencies to latest compatible versions, just run:
-(compatible with restrictions declared), just run:
 ```shell
 make reqs-upgrade
 ```
 </div>

 > [!NOTE]
-> Remember that if you change the requirements, you need to rebuild the docker image in order to use it locally.
+> Remember that if you change the requirements.txt,
+you need to rebuild the docker image in order to use it locally.

 ### How to deploy